botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 >***Identify*** that altered HOST headers are supported, which allows you to spoof your IP address and bypass the IP-based brute-force protection or redirection attacks to do password reset poisoning.

->Change the username parameter to Carlos and send the request.
+>Include the below ```X- ``` headers and change the username parameter on the password reset request to ```Carlos``` before sending the request.
+>In the exam if you used this exploit then it means you have no used vulnerability that require user interaction and may be used to gain access to stage 3 as admin.

 ```html
 X-Forwarded-Host: EXPLOIT.net